andreabonvini/Notes/Neurosensory/NeurosensoryPart2.md

 - ***Distortion***

-  When two different tones at two different frequencies are presented(f1andf2) it is possible that the subjective sensation be of tones at a frequency that is a combination of f1 and f2.\newline
+  When two different tones at two different frequencies are presented ($f1$ and $f2$ ) it is possible that the subjective sensation be of tones at a frequency that is a combination of $f1$ and $f2$.

   Most common: $f2+f1$ , $f2-f1$